Enselic/git-repo-language-trends/README.md

 # TODO
 * limit size of cache
+* watermark
+* grid
 * Add .tsv and .csv and .png and .svg CLI test cases
 * More examples, make image links work on pip repo too

 # Features not yet implemeneted
-* Support import of .tsv or .csv data to support generating e.g. a PNG without re-reunning analysis
+* Support import of .tsv or .csv data to support generating e.g. a .tsv without re-reunning analysis
-* More short options
-* Support -o args multiple times
-* Warn before overwrite existing file